Josh Bell Player Props: Guardians vs. Mariners

 - The Mariners allowed 186 total home runs last season (1.1 per game) to rank 24th in baseball.

-- Ray starts for the first time this season for the Mariners.
+- Gilbert starts for the first time this season for the Mariners.

-- In his last appearance on Saturday, Oct.
-15, the 31-year-old left-hander, came out of the bullpen and went scoreless two-thirds of an inning against the Houston Astros.
+- In his last appearance on Tuesday, Oct.
+11, the 25-year-old righty, started and went 5 1/3 innings against the Houston Astros.

 © 2023 Data Skrive.
 All rights reserved.